ErikMPZuhlke/rag_chatbot_project/README.md

 This project implements a Retrieval-Augmented Generation (RAG) chatbot designed to assist with querying and understanding a legacy codebase.
 The chatbot uses modern machine learning techniques to retrieve relevant code snippets and provide context-aware answers to user questions.

 ### Key Features
-- **Code Ingestion**: Processes and indexes the legacy codebase for efficient retrieval.
+- **Code Ingestion**: Processes and indexes the legacy codebase for efficient retrieval using both graph and vector databases.
-- **RAG Chatbot**: Combines retrieved code snippets with a language model to answer user queries.
+- **Hybrid RAG Approach**: Combines Neo4j graph-based retrieval with ChromaDB vector search for comprehensive code understanding.
+- **AST Processing**: Parses C# code using abstract syntax trees for structured code analysis.
+- **Neo4j Integration**: Stores code relationships in Neo4j for graph-based querying.
 - **FastAPI Integration**: Provides a RESTful API for querying the chatbot.
 - **Streamlit UI**: A user-friendly web interface for interacting with the chatbot.